-Early in his career Flitner captained the slave ship Choktaw on transatlantic voyages between Gambia and slave markets of New Orleans.
-Gambia, which borders Senegal on the west African coast, was immortalized as the homeland of Kunta Kinte in author Alex Haley’s Roots.
+Early in his career Flitner, who captained a commercial vessel called the Choktaw on transatlantic voyages, witnessed the brutality of slave trafficking in Gambia, a nation immortalized as the homeland of Kunta Kinte in author Alex Haley’s Roots.

 In 1840 Flitner reported that “British cruisers are very busy on the (Gambian) coast endeavoring to destroy the slave trade.”

 “The slavers in some cases,” Flitner stated, “have adopted the plan of sailing in companies of five or six vessels, only one being loaded with slaves.
 Should a cruiser overhaul them they all take separate courses, and the cruiser not knowing which one to pursue, the loaded slaver has a fair chance to escape.“

 Flitner stated, in a report delivered in New Orleans after a three-month voyage from the African coast, that the Gambian slave trade was becoming increasingly unstable.
 Already, Flitner stated, “two slave factories have been burned by British cruisers.”
 (Daily Pittsburgh Gazette, July 10, 1840)

 In 1856 Flitner, who descended from a Maine seafaring family, built for his wife and children their home on 17 Bolton Road overlooking Dyckman Street.
 Until his retirement in 1868 Flitner transported passengers and cargo, usually coal, between Liverpool and New York City.